brandonwilliams/NativeScript-Speech-Recognition-App/README.md

-# NativeScript Speech Recognition AppComponent
+# NativeScript Speech Recognition App

+Built with NativeScript + Angular

 Allows users to speak to app and have their speech converted into text.